Skip to main content

 comb kill --socket /tmp/beachcomber-debug.sock # target a custom socket

-The command asks the daemon for its pid via the status socket, so it works even when the pid file is stale or missing.
+The command queries the daemon for its PID via introspect{subject:"daemon"}, so it works even when the PID file is stale or missing.

 Exit codes: 0 on success (including no-op), 1 if the daemon didn't exit within --timeout, 2 on error (pid could not be determined, signal failed).